spryker/spryker-docs/_templates/back-office-user-guide-template.md

 <!-- Additional actions that should be done in a section different from the one you are describing. -->

 <!-- If your guide has only one Reference information section, copy and paste the following text:-->
-Before you start, review the reference information, or just look up the necessary information as you go through the process.
+Before you start, review the reference information, or look up the necessary information as you go through the process.

 <!-- If your guide has more than one Reference information section, copy and paste the following text: -->

 Each section contains reference information.
-Review it before you start, or just look up the necessary information as you go through the process.
+Review it before you start, or look up the necessary information as you go through the process.

 ## {Task 1} {entities} <!-- in gerund, i.e., Managing abstract products -->